grnet/synnefo/astakosclient/docs/index.rst

         It authenticates the user and returns information about the user, their token as well as the service endpoints one can access.
 In case of error, it raises an AstakosClientException exception.

-    **get_user_info()**
-        It returns a dict with the corresponding user's info.
-In case of error, it raises an AstakosClientException exception.

     **get_usernames(**\ uuids\ **)**
         Given a list of UUIDs it returns a uuid_catalog, that is a dictionary